GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ## Explore the database with QGIS DB Manager

-Please use your QGIS DB Manager to explore the vectors inside the schema vectors.
+You can view spatial data held in a PostGIS database with QGIS.
+Start it up and create a new data layer over a Postgis connection.
+Use this to explore the vectors inside the schema vectors.
 It is important to know your data before we start analyzing it.
 Make sure that first you create a connection to the database as explained here: https://www.youtube.com/watch?v=r4pOyVZ3QVs

 From now on we assume QGIS is your client application.